Advice and Answers to your Questions about Expatriate Health Insurance

 US Requirements: US citizens who are outside of the US for more than 11 months of each year do not have to comply with ACA (AKA: PPACA or Obamacare).
 They can choose any insurance plan that fits their needs.
 Expatriate plans for US citizens often do not comply with the Affordable Care Act.

-US expats who spend more than 1 month per year in the US often are frustrated trying to find one plan to cover them at home and abroad – while remaining ACA compliant.
+US expats who spend more than one month per year in the US often are frustrated trying to find one plan to cover them at home and abroad – while remaining ACA compliant.
 Often our clients will maintain a US plan, sometimes with a high medical deductible, and choose an international plan excluding benefits in the USA (to keep costs down).

-“Foreign nationals who live in the United States for a short enough period that they do not become resident aliens for federal income tax purposes are not subject to the individual shared responsibility payment even though they may have to file a U.S. income tax return.
+“Foreign nationals who live in the United States for short enough period that they do not become resident aliens for federal income tax purposes are not subject to the individual shared responsibility payment even though they may have to file a U.S. income tax return.
 The IRS has more information available on when a foreign national becomes a resident alien for federal income tax purposes.”
 Read More at IRS.gov.

 Are There Age Restrictions on Expatriate Plans?

 There are limitations and restrictions based on age when applying for international health plans.
 GeoBlue will not allow anyone over the age of 74 to apply for a new policy.
-However, if you have a plan in place with them prior to age 75, they will allow you to continue with coverage to age 84.
+However, if you have a plan in place with them before age 75, they will allow you to continue with coverage to age 84.

 In general, expatriates and global citizens should do their research, compare a few different options and ask a lot of questions when making their buying decision.
 Price is only one factor, benefits and exclusions for particular plans are just as important.
 Read the fine print!